 Scissors, sharp knife

 Some tulip stems will be 11 inches long while others may be only four inches that’s fine.
 Just make sure you cut the bottom evenly across and that all the tulips are shorter than the vase.
 Remove the elastic, but hold the entire bundle in your hand.
 Do your best to keep the cut ends underwater.

 Visually check to see if the tulip blossoms stand out, if not remove some more leaves.

-ArrangingTulips in the Vase
+Step 3 -ArrangingTulips in the Vase

-Start with the tallest tulips, place them on the right-hand side at the back of the vase.
+Start with the tallest tulips, and place them on the right-hand side at the back of the vase.

 Then do the shortest stemmed flowers placing them right side at the front.